Administrative Office and College Services

 Ext.
 260

 The Office of Admission assists prospective students through the enrollment process.
 In addition, students returning from leave of absence or withdrawal will initiate the process through the admission operation.
 Incoming and current students are interviewed and hired as Student Ambassadors to assist with on-campus programs such as high school visits, college fairs, program days, campus tours, and making telephone calls to prospective students.
-If you are interested in being an Ambassador, contact Jenny Tower, Senior Admission Counselor (Ext.332), in the Office of Admission.
+If you are interested in being an Ambassador, contact Jenny Tower, Associate Director of Admissions (Ext.332), in the Office of Admission.
 Students who are eligible to receive Federal Work-Study funding are preferred.

 Potential students should be encouraged to apply and visit campus through the Office of Admission.